Vision & Values

 |Tolerance of those of different faiths and beliefs

 - Understanding of their place in our culturally diverse British society.

 - RE curriculum introduces a range of religions and beliefs supporting pupils to discuss and recognise different beliefs and faiths.

 - Stereotypes are challenged effectively.

-- Visitors coming into school from different faith backgrounds sharing their faith and celebratory festivals, such as Reverend Toze (local church), The Anne Frank Trust UK.
+- Visitors coming into school from different faith backgrounds sharing their faith and celebratory festivals.